udevbe/greenfield/README.md

 Here, all heavy operations are done by the GPU.
 H.264 has been replaced with H.265 which supports transparency, so we can use a single encoding/decoding step.
 The compositor-proxy supports the Wayland DRM protocol, so it can pass OpenGL applications directly to the encoder without making any copies.

-There is however one major drawback to this solution: the combination of [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API) and the H.265 codec simply does not exist in any browser.
+There is however one major problem to this solution: the combination of [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API) and the H.265 codec simply does not exist in any browser.

 ## The current implementation: